JWo1f28/JWo1f28/README.md

 - If you need to contact me:
   - Discord: JWo1f28#xxxx
   - Twitter: @Wo1f28J
+  - Email: still need to set one up :|
 - Anything I make will likely be broken to all hell.
 Don't worry, its normal

 <!---